GEORGETOWN uNIVERSITY COMMENCEMENT 2018! CONGRATULATIONS TO OUR M.S. GRADUATES!

 The year 2017 marks the 10-Year Anniversary of the M.S. program in Biostatistics at Georgetown University and the M.S.
 Research Practicum Defense.
 Our first class of M.S. students enrolled in the Fall of 2006 academic year.
 These first students successfully defended their Research Practium projects and graduated in December of 2007.
 As we celebrate reaching this significant milestone, we look forward to the next 10 years as we continue to grow our department and graduate programs.

-In December 2018, we hosted yet another successful Research Practicum Defense poster presentation in McShain Lounge.
-The defense is the culmination of our students' year long work on a research project mentored by our faculty.
+In December 2017, we hosted yet another successful Research Practicum Defense poster presentation in McShain Lounge.
+The defense is the culmination of our MS students' year long work on a research project mentored by our faculty.
 In the course of their projects, students learn advanced tools and techniques and apply them towards solving a practical problem from biomedical fields, thus contributing to scientific advancements.
-There were 25 quality research projects.
+There were 25 quality research projects presented at our 10th Annual Practicum.

 LET'S CELEBRATE THE KICKOFF OF THE PH.D.
 IN BIOSTATISTICS PROGRAM!